 If you are confident in your message, then you should be confident in your ability to share the message.
 No matter what your emotions are in the moments before you begin speaking, your confidence in your message will keep you on point.

 There’s something special about beginning a speech when you’re too nervous to remember your lines.
 Rehearse to the point that you commit every word to memory, and your nerves will put your mouth on autopilot.
 You speak straight from the subconscious mind, and you’ll feel like you’re watching yourself speak.
 It’s pretty cool.

 A nervous speaker generates sympathy from the audience.
 When they feel like they’re propping you up, they connect to you better than they would if you appear too sure of yourself.
 When you rely on the audience to build your confidence, you appreciate them more and your sincerity shows.
 An arrogant speaker will talk down to an audience.
-People recognize arrogance and condescension much more quickly than they see your stage jitters.
+People detect arrogance and condescension much more quickly than they see on-stage jitters.

 We're still standing

 The best example that I have seen of audience support is the 2018 World Championship of Public Speaking.
 The winner that year was Ramona Smith, a middle school teacher from Cleveland, Ohio.
 Her experience in the classroom no doubt fueled her ability to stand tall on stage and yet get down to eye level with her audience.
 Although Ramona radiates confidence on stage, she presented a story of several failures in her life and likened the experience to being a professional fighter being knocked to the canvas.